Cropthorne

+History

+The village is featured in the Domesday Book, and St Michael's Church dates back to the 12th century.

 In the year 2000 Cropthorne won the best kept medium village award.

-Cropthorne Floods 2007

 In 2007 Cropthorne and the surrounding area were severely flooded.
-The B4084 road linking the towns of Evesham and Pershore collapsed and caused major hold-ups throughout the county of Worcestershire.
-The collapsed road was later called Cropthorne Canyon; the repairs took four months to be repaired at a cost of around £1 million.
+The B4084 road linking the towns of Evesham and Pershore collapsed and caused major holdups.
+The repairs took four months to be repaired, at a cost of around £1 million.

 Local amenities and events

 The Cropthorne Walkabout is an annual event that takes place on the Sunday and bank holiday Monday at the beginning of May each year, to coincide with the blossom season.
 Several of the historic gardens on the banks of the River Avon are opened to the public.

-Cropthorne is on the Vale of Evesham Blossom Trail that takes place during the two weeks in the spring when all the apple, pear, and cherry trees are in bloom.
+Cropthorne is on the Vale of Evesham Blossom Trail, a 55 mile trail best explored in spring when all the apple, pear, and cherry trees are in bloom.